-We welcome those who wish to help another person apply for disability, retirement, spouse's, or Medicare benefits.
+We welcome those of you who wish to help another person apply for disability, retirement, spouse's, or Medicare benefits.
 You may be a friend, relative, attorney, paralegal, employer, or member of an advocacy group or organization.

-If the person you are helping is, or will be immediately available to sign the completed application on his or her own behalf, please answer the questions as that person would answer them.
+If the person you are helping is, or will be, immediately available to sign the completed application on his or her own behalf, please answer the questions as that person would answer them.

 Visit our Representing Social Security Claimants website to get a copy of the form and an explanation of the representative process.